Gabrocecco/multi_agent_rl_final_project/README.md

 # Experiments on layout generalizaion and reward shaping in Cooperative Multi-Agent Overcooked-AI environment

-In this work, we investigate if policies trained via self-play with Proximal Policy Optimization (PPO) can perfomr e well in multiple layouts and generalize to un- seen layouts in Overcooked-AI.
+In this work, we investigate if policies trained via self-play with Proximal Policy Optimization (PPO) can perform well in multiple layouts and generalize to unseen layouts in Overcooked-AI.
 Our experimental setup combines reward shaping with a stepwise decay schedule and a deep neural policy architecture.
 We analyze the effect of entropy regularization and reward shaping on both learning efficiency and final policy performance.

 You can find the full project report [here](report.pdf).

----

 ## Example Replay